 Fundraisers in Sangamon County.
 Most legislators and candidates for legislative office, along with their political caucuses or committees, are prohibited from holding fundraising events in Sangamon County on any regular session day from February 1 until both houses have adjourned their spring session; or during a fall veto session.
 This prohibition does not apply to perfunctory sessions.
 It also does not apply, during the part of any spring session that goes beyond May 31, to legislators and candidates in a district that is entirely within Sangamon County.
-Violation is a Class A misdemeanor.38
+Violation is a Class A misdemeanor.

 Employment after public service.
 For 1 year after ending state service, no former legislator, or spouse or immediate family member living with the former legislator, may knowingly accept employment or compensation for services to any entity if the legislator, during the last year of state service, participated "personally and substantially" in a decision to award one or more state contracts worth a total of over \$25,000 to that entity.
-This restriction can be waived in writing by the Legislative Ethics Commission upon a showing that the possibility of employment with the private entity did not affect the contracting decision.
-39 Violation is a Class A misdemeanor.
+Violation is a Class A misdemeanor.